Leonard Küßner

 In the same year, his stage music for E.T.A.
 Hoffmann’s “Der Goldne Topf”, adapted and directed by Anna Frick, premiered at the Theater Freiburg, which was performed over two seasons.

-For the television documentary (SWR, 3sat) “Friedemann Vogel – Verkörperung des Tanzes” (2020, director: Katja Trautwein) Küßner composed the film music, which was also released as a soundtrack album.
+Küßner composed the film music for Katja Trautwein’s documentary (SWR, 3sat) “Friedemann Vogel – Incarnation of Dance” (2020) about the world-class ballet dancer Friedemann Vogel, which was also released as a soundtrack album.

 He wrote stage music for Victor Klemperer’s diaries from the period 1934 – 1945, as well as the four-movement poem setting “Einsamkeit” after Paul Celan for orchestra and two voices, which was recorded on CD under his direction.

-In 2020/2021 Küßner, together with Hannes Bieber, composed and produced the film music for the multi-award-winning documentary “Dear Future Children”, which has been shortlisted for the 2022 Oscars and will be released in cinemas in Germany, Great Britain, Austria and Canada from 14.10.2021.
+In 2020/2021 Küßner, together with Hannes Bieber, composed and produced the film music for the multi-award-winning documentary “Dear Future Children”, which was released in cinemas in Germany, Great Britain, Austria and Canada.
+For this score, he won “Best Filmmusic” at NaturVision Festival, shared with Hannes Bieber.

-This was followed by recordings of film music and symphonic works by the German Film Orchestra Babelsberg, the Slovak Sinfonietta Orchestra as well as recordings with tenor Daniel Kluge (Hamburg State Opera), René Pape (Berlin State Opera) and collaborations with sopranos Samantha Gaul, Katharina Ruckgaber (Freiburg Theater) and mezzo-soprano Marie Seidler.
+This was followed by recordings of film music and symphonic works with the German Film Orchestra Babelsberg, the Slovak Sinfonietta Orchestra, the Slovak National Symphony Orchestra as well as recordings with tenor Daniel Kluge (Hamburg State Opera), René Pape (Berlin State Opera) and collaborations with sopranos Samantha Gaul (Opera Leipzig), Katharina Ruckgaber, Birita Poulsen, Fanny Soyer (Royal Danish Opera) and mezzo-soprano Marie Seidler.

-On November 12, 2021, the CD “Die Fremde” with Küßner’s composition “Andante for alto saxophone and piano” (alto saxophone: Hannah Koob, piano: Martien Maas) was released worldwide by the Dutch label 7 Mountain Records.
+On November 2021, the CD “Die Fremde” with Küßner’s composition “Andante for alto saxophone and piano” (alto saxophone: Hannah Koob, piano: Martien Maas) was released worldwide by the Dutch label 7 Mountain Records.
+The “Andante for alto saxophone and piano” was broadcast live by NPO4 (now NPO Klassiek).